-- If required, staff will be supported to make an appropriate referral to the Wolverhampton Multi Agency Safeguarding Hub (MASH), Police or any other external relevant agency - Staff are expected to support Social Workers and other Agencies following any safeguarding referral - Staff should be particularly alert to the potential need for early help for a student or apprentice who: - is disabled and has specific additional needs - has special educational needs (whether they have a statutory EHCP) - o is a young carer - o is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - o is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the student/apprentice, such as drug and alcohol misuse, adult mental health issues and domestic abuse; or is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child. - At the College, we understand the importance of working in a way that adheres to the 4.8 following legislation: - The Human Rights Act 1998 - Equality Act 2010 - Public Sector Equality Duty •
+- Staff understand their roles and responsibilities regarding safeguarding and will be provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to students or apprentices - Staff will first discuss any potential safeguarding referral with the Safeguarding Team about a student's or apprentice's welfare - If required, staff will be supported to make an appropriate referral to the Wolverhampton Multi-Agency Safeguarding Hub (MASH), Police or any other external relevant agency - Staff are expected to support Social Workers and other Agencies following any safeguarding referral - Staff should be particularly alert to the potential need for early help for a student or apprentice who: - o is disabled and has specific additional needs - has special educational needs (whether they have a statutory EHCP) - is a young carer - has a mental health need - o is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - unexplainable and/or persistent absences from College - o has experienced multiple suspensions and is at risk of being permanently excluded from College - o is at risk of modern slavery, trafficking or sexual and /or criminal exploitation. - is at risk of being radicalised or exploited - o has a parent or carer in custody or is affected by parental offending - o is a family circumstance presenting challenges for the student/apprentice, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of so-called 'honour' based abuse such as Female Genital Mutilation. or Forced Marriage - is a privately fostered child. - At the College, we understand the importance of working in a way that adheres to the following legislation and statutory guidance: - The Human Rights Act 1998 - Keeping Children Safe in Education 2024 - Working to Safeguard Children 2023 - Equality Act 2010 - Public Sector Equality Duty

-This means we do not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity or sexual orientation (protected characteristics).
+This means we do not unlawfully discriminate against students and apprentices because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity or sexual orientation (protected characteristics).